Managing a Safety or Security Incident

 Yes, we can, virtually anywhere in the world.
 With extensive experience with the worst kind of incidents, in some of the world's most challenging environments, our network of professsionals can assist with most any incident.
 Contact Team Secure for more information.

 Not getting into trouble in the first place.
 No App can replace diligence and common sense in keeping someone out of trouble and Team Secure can help you with that as well.
-With our full post-Beta release on 1 August 2017, we will begin publishing safety and security tips in our media pages and monthly newsletter.
+Beginning in April 2018, we will begin publishing safety and security tips in our media pages and monthly newsletter.
 Our mission is security, mercy and justice, and that includes yours.

 When a member user has a Panic Alert enabled, regardless if they triggered it or it was triggered by an Administrator or Security Manager, the icon will turn red.